GSA-TTS/FAC-transition-site/src/developers/rollups.md

 {{ rollup("ALN") }}

-The ALN is a number with the shape `12.345`.
-Sometimes it is `12.RD`, or `12.U01`.
+The ALN, or Agency Listing number, is a two-part identifier with the shape `12.345`.
+Sometimes it includes letters (`12.RD`), or even letters _and_ numbers (`12.U01`).
 Historically, it is sometimes even messier.
 The FAC does not distribute the ALN.
-It distributes the agency prefix and the program number.
-The agency prefix is the number to the left of the dot, and the program number is the value to the right of the dot.
+It distributes the agency prefix (the first part of the code) and the program number (the second part of the code).

-Given a report ID, there may be multiple awards.
-These will be in the `federal_awards` endpoint.

-For each of those, a programmer will want two fields: the `federal_agency_prefix` and `federal_award_extension`.
+The FAC collects two fields related to the ALN: the `federal_agency_prefix` and `federal_award_extension`.
+Both of these fields are required as part of the federal awards workbook and are distributed via the `federal_awards` endpoint.

-To get from those two to a single ALN, they should be combined as a string with a `.` in the middle.
+To generate a single ALN, combine `federal_agency_prefix` and `federal_award_extension` with a `.` in the middle.

-### Output
+### Code example output

+If you run the sample code provided above, you should get:

 ```
 2023-06-GSAFAC-0000000002 ['84.027', '84.027', '84.173', '84.173', '84.010', '84.367', '84.424', '84.424', '84.425', '84.425', '84.425', '84.425', '84.425', '84.425', '84.425', '10.553', '10.555', '10.575', '10.649', '10.555']